How to use referenced library mode for Music on Mac or PC

 Consolidating your music library

-Consolidating your library keeps the originals in their original location and creates copies placed in the Music/iTunes Media folder.
+Consolidating your library keeps the originals in their original location and creates copies placed in the Music Media folder.
 This lets you safely move your music folder to a new computer or external disk without losing anything.

-Here’s how to consolidate your Music/iTunes library:
+Here’s how to consolidate your Music or iTunes library:

 1) Open the Music app or iTunes on your Mac or Windows PC.